kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 By default, the [`reference.conf` and `application.conf`](https://github.com/lightbend/config#note-about-resolving-substitutions-in-referenceconf-and-applicationconf) configuration files are expected.

-First, all `reference.conf` files from the classpath are merged, then `application.conf` is overlaid on top of the unresolved `reference.conf`, and after that the result is resolved and required substitutions are checked.
+First, all `reference.conf` files from the classpath are merged, then `application.conf` is overlaid on top of the unresolved `reference.conf`, and `Java` system properties are overlaid on top of that.
+Only after the whole stack is assembled is the result resolved and required substitutions are checked.

 The application configuration is expected to be in `application.conf`, while library configuration is expected to be in `reference.conf`.

-`HOCON` also supports the [`include`](https://github.com/lightbend/config/blob/master/HOCON.md#includes) directive: files pulled in through `include` participate in the same merge and substitution resolution as the main file, and are tracked by the [Config Watcher](#config-watcher) so that changes in an included file also refresh the graph.
+`HOCON` also supports the [`include`](https://github.com/lightbend/config/blob/master/HOCON.md#includes) directive: files pulled in through `include` participate in the same merge and substitution resolution as the main file.
+Includes that resolve to real files on disk are also tracked by the [Config Watcher](#config-watcher), so changing an included file refreshes the graph too; includes that resolve to classpath resources or `URL`s are not tracked.

 Application file selection priority for `HOCON`: